Wills, Trusts & Probate

 Comparing Options for Handling Will Disputes

-When a Focused Approach is Appropriate:
+When a Focused Approach Is Appropriate:

-Minor Disagreements on Will Interpretation
+Minor Disagreements on Interpretation

 Clear Evidence Supporting the Will’s Validity